bgctw/UnionWrappers.jl/README.md

 # Dispatching on element type of wrapped objects

-When wrapping collections of the same element type, such as NTuple or a NamedTuple of NTupel, the element type is stored with the wrapper and can be used for dispatch.
+When wrapping collections of the same element type, such as NTuple or a NamedTuple of NTuple, the element type is stored with the wrapper and can be used for dispatch.

 The corresponding wrappers are constructed using `wrap_eltype`.